Seattle Police Department will try to build on record hiring year with neighborhood billboard campaign

 The city hired 11 officers and had four leave last month.
 Police officials are scheduled to update the council’s public safety committee on recruitment and retention Tuesday.
 They expect to hire 104 by the end of the year.

-Seattle pays new recruits $83,000 a year, and early-career officers can make up to $109,000 with overtime, Durkan spokeswoman Kelsey Nyland said in an email.
+Seattle pays new recruits $83,000 a year, Durkan spokeswoman Kelsey Nyland said in an email.
 No other Washington city pays that much, said Mike Fields, the police department’s human resources director.

 Police departments across the country are struggling with staffing, Best said.
 Many baby boomers have retired and a number of Seattle officers have been poached by suburban cities offering bonuses, with some citing concerns about the city’s politics making their jobs harder.